Skip to main content.

 Bard Conservatory YouTube Channel

-While recognizing the importance of role study and performance of operas, the Bard opera experience focuses on the creative community.
-This community embraces the individual spirit and talents of each student, and how their ideas and experiences inform the operatic world, helping this extraordinary art form speak to audiences today in a more universal and relevant language.
-This process recognizes the importance of foundational and historical study, but encourages artists to approach performance and production in fresh, innovative and thoughtful ways, allowing artists to take musical and dramatic risks in a safe and supportive setting.
+Recognizing the importance of role study and performance of operas, the Bard opera experience focuses on the creative community and embraces the individual spirit and talents of each student.
+This process recognizes the importance of foundational and historical study, while encouraging artists to approach performance and production in fresh, innovative and thoughtful ways, allowing artists to take musical and dramatic risks.

 Rest in Pieces: In Memory of Opera, a devised opera